Creation mandate

 In Reformed Christian ethics, the creation mandates or creation ordinances are the commandments given to Adam and Eve in Genesis 1 and 2.
 These predate the Mosaic Law and are often thought to apply to all people rather than just Christians.
-They include the cultural mandate, including marriage and procreation (Gen 1:28), the labour mandate (Gen 2:15), and the Sabbath (Gen 2:3).
+They include the cultural mandate ("Be fruitful and multiply!"), including both marriage and procreation (Gen 1:28), the labour mandate (Gen 2:15), and complying with Sabbath (Gen 2:3).

+These mandates are considered by many to be superseded by the Noahic Mandates in Genesis 9.
+Of note is that Adam was told to "subdue" the Earth, but Noah was not.
+This suggests that Fallen Man is incapable of subduing Earth without exploiting it contrary to God's Plan.